Auron Therapeutics

 Triveni Bio is a biotechnology company specializing in the development of novel antibody therapies for immunological and inflammatory disorders.
 The company employs a genetics-driven precision medicine approach to identify patients most likely to respond to its treatments, aiming to accelerate drug development and improve the effectiveness and safety of therapies.

 65LAB is a biotechnology company that specializes in accelerating the development of innovative therapies.
 It operates an accelerator program designed to commercialize promising therapeutic projects.
-The company identifies potential projects from applicants, provides funding and mentoring, and helps these projects achieve preclinical proof-of-concept.
+The company identifies potential therapies from applicants, provides funding and mentoring, and helps these projects achieve preclinical proof-of-concept.

 Tisento Therapeutics